frankhale/toby/README.md

 to override the HTTP referrer so that certain videos blocked from playback will play.

-NOTE: Mac & Linux binaries will come in the future

 ##Default Play List

 I ship my play list with Toby as an example.
 Feel free to replace this with